- We focus on what has worked for 10,000+ patients & medical research.

-- It is almost impossible to diagnose over the Internet, without being able to evaluate the biomechanics of your foot.
+- It is almost impossible to diagnose over the Internet without evaluating the biomechanics of your foot.
 Think of the protruding bone as a symptom, not the cause of the problem.

-- Whenever you have a protruding bump on the outside of your foot, it makes sense to get an x-ray.
-An x-ray rules out the possibility of any type of tumor or broken bone or foreign object.
+- Whenever you have a protruding bump on the outside of your foot, it makes sense to get an x-ray—an x-ray rules out the possibility of any tumor or broken bone, or foreign object.

-- Furthermore, an x-ray lets us tell you whether you have a hammertoe, a bunion, a corn or something worse!
+- Furthermore, an x-ray lets us tell you whether you have a hammertoe, a bunion, corn, or something worse!

-- Very rarely does a protruding bone on the outside of the foot require anything further beyond what we can provide in office.
+- Very rarely does a protruding bone on the outside of the foot require anything beyond what we can provide in the office.
 We can take an ultrasound in the office if it is a soft tissue mass.
-If it is something larger, we may require a CT scan or an MRI which would be performed in the hospital.
+If it is something larger, we may require a CT scan or an MRI, which would be performed in the hospital.

-- it is extremely rare to ever require any type of lab testing, unless you have a rare tumor or cancer.
+- it is scarce ever to require any lab testing unless you have a rare tumor or cancer.
 This is extremely rare.

 Protruding bone at the middle outside of your foot:

-Foot Pain Outside The Arch is usually two to one of 2 very common problems.
+Foot Pain Outside The Arch is usually two to one of 2 widespread problems.

 A) 5th Metatarsal Bone and Styloid Process:

-- The most common cause protruding bone on the outside of your foot is your fifth metatarsal.
-This bone is a normal bone that is.
+- The most common cause of protruding bone on the outside of your foot is your fifth metatarsal.
+This bone is normal, that is.
 It protrudes more as you have a high arched foot that is very flexible and rotates outward as you walk.

-- I frequently see patients come in thinking that they have a tumor or an extremely large bone that they want filed down, but this is actually a normal bone!
+- I frequently see patients come in thinking that they have a tumor or an extremely large bone that they want to be filed down, but this is actually a normal bone!

 - If you were to come in and get an x-ray at our office, you could see very quickly that this is normal anatomy.
-Out of thousands of feet, I have personally never seen any type of tumor or any type of soft tissue mass growing here.
+I have personally never seen any tumor or any soft tissue mass growing here out of thousands of feet.

-- It is almost always a high arched foot, that is bending out words in this bone is protruding and rubbing against her shoe.
+- Almost always, a high arched foot that is bending out words in this bone is protruding and rubbing against her shoe.
 This can then lead to a condition called peroneus brevis tendinitis.
-Conditions like this can lead to extensive pain especially as you are standing during the day and take a very long time to go away.
+Conditions like this can lead to extensive pain, especially as you are standing during the day and take a very long time to go away.

-- The real solution to this problem is just like any other outside of foot pain, is to prevent your foot from twisting outward so much and rubbing his or her shoe during the day.
-Prevent this bruising and rubbing with a good pair of cost-effective over-the-counter orthotics.
-In a good pair of shoes.
+- The real solution to this problem is just like any other outside of foot pain, is to prevent your foot from twisting outward so much and rubbing your shoe during the day.
+Prevent this bruising and rubbing with a good pair of cost-effective over-the-counter orthotics in a good pair of shoes.